 - MadLabs.
 The university is developing a 40,000-square-foot, limited-access, state-of-the-art building called the Madison Cyber Labs – MadLabs, for short – on campus.
 In addition to enhancing educational training, the facility is expected to create research-related jobs.

 - Outreach programs.
-Annual cyber camps are geared for students in middle schools and high schools.
+Annual cyber camps are geared to students in middle schools and high schools.
 The school also holds camps for teachers.
 With help from corporate and government sponsors, DSU also hosts an annual cybersecurity conference that provides training and networking opportunities for participants.

 A lot of hackers have been well-trained.
 The men and women fighting them on technological fronts have to be well-intentioned and trained well.
 DSU holds four Center of Academic Excellence designations from the National Security Agency and the Department of Homeland Security.
-It is obviously well positioned to help the region and the nation meet the soaring demand for cybersecurity professionals.
+It is obviously well-positioned to help the region and the nation meet the soaring demand for cybersecurity professionals.

 Sioux Falls-based SDN Communications has been among the supporters of DSU’s efforts to expand the appeal of cyber careers to more students.
 SDN sponsored the 2017 South Dakota Technology Showcase where DSU President Dr. José Marie Griffiths spoke about the MadLabs.